 Lebuh Kimberely Night Market (occupies most of the street of Lebuh Kimberely)

 If you’re looking to have dinner in a different atmosphere, I recommend Kebaya Restaurant at the Seven Terraces.
 This is the #1 rated restaurant on TripAdvisor for Georgetown and for good reason.
+We are here on both of our visits to Penang.
 First of all the restaurant is gorgeous and the service is excellent.
 But most of all the food is delicious.
 It is extremely easy to find cheap and delicious eats in Penang, but while Kebaya is on the high end for the city, it was so nice to get cleaned up after a day of sweating and wandering Georgetown and to have a nice sit down dinner.
-The portions are generous and Peter and I were both stuffed by the final course.
 We would pay triple the amount we paid for dinner and drinks here if we were dining in Hong Kong.

 Kebaya Restaurant 2-16 Stewart Lane, Georgetown, George Town, Penang Island 10200

-If you still have room for dessert (or more dessert if you visited Kebaya beforehand) head to ChinaHouse where you’ll find the most amazing selection of cakes and milkshakes.
+If you still have room for dessert after all these meals, head to ChinaHouse where you’ll find the most amazing selection of cakes and milkshakes.

 Grab a few to share before heading to the back of house known as The Canteen for another cocktail and to enjoy some live music.
 We had lunch at ChinaHouse as well and it was excellent.